Rethinking Cross-lingual Gaps from a Statistical Viewpoint: Experimental Results

-Instead of ensembling with multiple prompts of the same example, we can better capture the response variance with semantic-preserving transformations of the example~\citep{ayhan2018test}.
-Since the augmented questions look different, we may simply present all the (semantically equivalent) questions in one prompt and request an answer.
-The prompting is such that the answer needs to tally with all the presented questions, so we assume the model implicitly ensembles responses.
-We discuss two baselines in the spirit of input ensembling.
+In Section~\ref{sec:ensemble_expts}, we considered ensembling multiple responses by repeatedly prompting the same question.
+In this section, we present an alternate technique of reducing response variance: input ensembling.
+We elicit single response for multiple translations of the same prompt.
+Ensembling with semantically similar inputs is also known as test-time augmentation and has been found to be effective for improving robustness and uncertainty in various tasks such as image classification and segmentation~\citep{shanmugam2021better,moshkov2020test,ayhan2018test,krizhevsky2012imagenet}.

-{\bf Ensembling in prompt.} We introduce an ablation called \textbf{Translation Ensemble (TrEn-k) }where we present the original question along with k translations and then prompt for the answer.
-An example is shown in Figure~\ref{fig:input_ensemble_probes} (a).
+We introduce an ablation called \textbf{Translation Ensemble (TrEn-k) }where we present the original question along with k translations and prompt for the answer.
+An example is shown in Figure to the right.
 In the appended translations, we ensure that we do not sample from the same script as the source.
 For example, if we are prompting a German-sourced question in Hindi, we do not sample translations from Hindi language or Latin script.
-Thereby, improvements with TrEn cannot be simply due to accidental injection of source question as a hint, which may influence the answer.
-We report results for three values of k: 1, 3, 5.
+This ensures that improvements with TrEn cannot simply be due to the accidental injection of the source question as a hint.
+We report results for k $\in \{1, 3, 5\}$.

-{\bf Ensembling through generation.} A model could ignore the multiple translations of TrEn-k and simply answer the first question.
-We can better influence the model if we redefine the task to generate translations first and then answer.
-We refer to the approach as \textbf{Translate-then-Answer (TTA)}.
-We further label the approach with TTA-k when we require the model to generate k translations before answering.
-Figure~\ref{fig:input_ensemble_probes} (b) illustrates TTA-k for k=1.
-We report results for two values of k: 1, 3.

-\paragraph{Results.} We skip reporting results on \mmlu{} in this section because each question in the dataset contains mixed-up language.
-As a result, the dataset is not suitable for monolingual translations of our ablations.
-Instead, we report results on Multiloko dataset in Appendix~\ref{appendix:multiloko_res}.
-The dataset is described in Appendix~\ref{sec:dataset_details}.
-Trend in our results from Table~\ref{tab:results:input_ensemble} generalized well to the dataset.
+We also include comparison with a popular baseline of Translating (the questions) to English and then Answer (in the original language), referred to as TEA~\citep{mmlu_mixup}.